alfonsserra/systelab-doc/HEALTHCHECK.md

 - A Load balancer distributing traffic to your application or a service discovery (a registry that among other things may periodically checks health of the application hosts) uses liveness probes to be sure that an application running on a specific host will be unable to serve traffic when it’s unhealthy.
 If found unhealthy, a load balancer may take that host running the application out of rotation, or in case of a service discovery, web service query using DNS will omit the unhealthy host.

 # Design Considerations
-It is usually implementend as an API endpoint (e.g. HTTP /health) that returns the health of the service.
-The API endpoint handler performs various checks, such as
+It is usually implemented as an API endpoint (e.g. HTTP /health) that returns the health of the service.
+The API endpoint handler could perform various checks, such as

-- the status of the connections to the infrastructure services used by the service instance
+- the status of the connections to the infrastructure database
-- the status of the host, e.g. disk space
+- the status of the host resources, e.g. disk space
 - application specific logic

 Health-check endpoints are called frequently and within fixed intervals, therefore your latencies should ideally be small.
-Enforce an overall upper bound for your health-check response and make sure to cancel any pending checks to the downstream dependencies in case of timeout.
 It’s not intended (although could be used) as a monitoring solution for human operators.

 # Implementations